-In much the same way that a criminal can agree to a plea deal to avoid a lengthy trial, someone accused of abuse or neglect in New Jersey can “stipulate” to an allegation to avoid the hassle of a fact finding hearing and trial.
+In much the same way that a criminal can agree to a plea deal to avoid a lengthy trial, someone falsely accused of abuse or neglect in New Jersey can “stipulate” to an allegation to avoid the hassle of a fact finding hearing and trial.

 However, unlike a plea deal in a criminal case, this kind of settlement generally offers the accused parent very little in the way of benefits.
 You might be able to avoid a trial; however, your settling in this fashion will not compel the division to withdraw its complaint.
 Plus, if you accept certain facts and allegations, the court may tacitly decide that all of the allegations against you are true.